esgie/homebridge-bluetooth/readme.md

 For installation i tested that with Raspberry Pi Zero W and Raspberry Pi 3+.
 Both working.
 I think the best node.js version is 8 to work with noble and Raspberry.
 Some installation errors came up, because of useless or outdated libraries, ex. libraries to support external USB sticks.In my case, i use the on board bluetooth module without any problem.

+# open issue

+You can't made a sensor with two or more equal characteristics, as an example one sensor with the bluetooth address XX:XX:XX:XX:XX and two humidiy characteristics.The plugin will overwriting the humidity value each time.

 The rest of that plugin is untouched.
 The following description is just copy/paste pasted from the original.

 # homebridge-bluetooth